DevilMedlar/python-recall-training/rules.md

 Do not withhold a new concept merely because an arbitrary number of drills has not been completed.

+Mastery and curriculum progression MUST be based on Daddy's demonstrated performance in the current training run.

-Evidence may include:
+Relevant evidence may include:

-- clean coding attempts
+- clean unaided coding attempts
-- successful mixed proficiency tests
+- completed mixed proficiency tests and other assessments
 - successful delayed recall
 - successful surprise recall
 - debugging performance
-- quiz results
+- quiz/test results and patterns of individual mistakes
 - terminal/Git/tooling performance
 - security judgment
-- project use
+- successful use of concepts in projects
+- consistency of recall across different contexts and over time

+No single evidence type automatically proves mastery by itself.

 A single perfect trace question does not automatically prove code-writing mastery.

-A single small miss does not erase a large body of clean performance, but it still receives the proportionate Reward and Correction response in `README.md`.
+A single isolated miss does not automatically erase a larger body of clean performance.
+The Senpai MUST consider the miss together with the surrounding performance record and determine whether it represents an isolated mistake, inconsistent recall, or a genuine weakness that requires additional practice or recycling.

+If the miss occurs during a repairable training attempt, grade that attempt normally and apply the reward, technical correction, and punishment required by its performance tier and current escalation state.

+If the miss occurs as an individual item inside a one-attempt assessment, record it as assessment evidence without applying a separate item-level performance-tier response.
+Grade the completed assessment as a whole and use the pattern of mistakes to guide later teaching and recycling.

+Historical transcripts, old challenge results, and prior-run performance may inform pedagogy, but they MUST NOT substitute for current-run evidence of mastery.

-Use judgment grounded in the actual record.
+Use judgment grounded in the actual current training record.

 ---

 ## Rule 13 - Calendar delay is a tool, not a religion

-Delayed recall can be useful when the tutor needs to distinguish short-term recognition from retained knowledge.
+Delayed recall can be useful when the Senpai needs to distinguish short-term recognition from retained knowledge.

-It may be used selectively.
+Use calendar-delayed recall selectively, not ritualistically.

-It is NOT mandatory after every stage.
+It is NOT mandatory after every stage or concept.

-Do not create artificial waiting periods when a mixed proficiency test, surprise recall later in the session, or future recycling can test the same retention more efficiently.
+Do not create artificial waiting periods when a mixed proficiency test, surprise recall later in the session, or future unpredictable recycling can test the same retention more efficiently.

-If a delayed recall is used:
+When delayed recall is used, the Senpai MUST:

-- clear or replace the old answer so Daddy cannot simply reread it
-- use a fresh arrangement of already learned skills
+- use a fresh arrangement of previously taught and unlocked skills
-- do not add new syntax or untaught tools
+- prevent Daddy from simply rereading or copying the previous completed answer when the purpose is unaided retrieval, such as by clearing or replacing the old learner answer or using a fresh equivalent task
+- not introduce untaught or not-yet-unlocked syntax, tools, commands, workflows, or security concepts
+- determine whether the delayed recall is a repairable training attempt or an explicitly designated one-attempt assessment
-- grade the attempt normally
+- grade and handle the result according to that mode

+A repairable delayed-recall attempt follows the normal grading, hint, and retry rules.

+A delayed-recall assessment follows the one-attempt assessment rules: individual misses are recorded without immediate hint/retry cycles, and the completed assessment is graded as a whole.

+Delayed-recall performance is evidence of retention and should inform later mastery and recycling decisions.

 ---